LonerHermitNEET/Matthew/Matthew.md

 Waiting, he fixed his breath, then tested it, then hyperventilated briefly before returning to normal.
 He sniffed the air and the organic smells.
 He yearned to know where he was right now.

-His heart paused when it heard a rustle.
+His heart paused when it heard a rustle in the background.

 Looking around, his heart revved up again, opened up room for a nagging emotion: chaos, anarchy, and a sense that nothing would be the same.
 But he hoped it was similar to what it was like being a teenager: feeling strong emotions and pain that soon disappeared as if they were never there.

-The rustle was forgotten.
+The background rustle was forgotten.

-"Where am I?" he asked, a smile making its way into his face.
-It was of the presence of terror and awe.
+"Where am I?" he asked, a forced smile making its way into his face.

-The rustle found its origin—a group of green monsters seeing him in the distance, their faces clearing by the second.
+Meanwhile, the rustle found its origin—a group of green monsters seeing him in the distance, their faces clearing by the second.

 Actually, he didn't see them because he wasn't looking.
 Yes, his head was turned away.